 Asian and African Aviaries

-In our latest addition to the Walled Garden you can visit a variety of Exotic Asian and African birds, from Vietnam and China to small islands in the Philippines.
+In the Walled Garden you can discover a variety of Exotic Asian and African birds, from Vietnam and China to small islands in the Philippines.

 Visayan Tarictic hornbill